airbytehq/airbyte/airbyte-integrations/connectors/source-incident-io/README.md

-# Incident
+# Incident.io
 This directory contains the manifest-only connector for `source-incident`.

-Source connector for Incident which is an on call, incident response and status pages tool.
+Source connector for Incident.io which is an on call, incident response and status pages tool.
-The Incident source connector which ingests data from the incident API.
+The Incident.io source connector which ingests data from the incident API.
 Incident is an on call, status pages and incident response tool.
 The source supports a number of API changes.
 For more information, checkout the website https://incident.io/